How can a nonprofit monetize real estate donations without having the risk of ownership?

 Can either party cancel the donation agreement?

 In short, it depends on the transaction.
 If the charity can’t achieve an auction sales price that results in a profit, it may terminate the donation agreement.
-Same goes for title problems or repair issues.
-If we are completing a bargain sale, if the auction sales price does not result in a charity profit and the seller required cash, parties have termination rights.
+Same goes for title problems or repair issues found.
+If we are completing a larger IRS Section 170 bargain sale, the seller may have termination rights if the gift appraisal comes in below the estimated value (reducing the deduction below the negotiated threshold).

 What if my property has environmental issues?

-Our principals have assisted with transactions such as the AEP Muskingum River Power Plant in Ohio and Lockheed Martin in Burbank CA with significant environmental issues.
+Our principals have assisted with transactions such as the AEP Muskingum River Power Plant in Ohio and Lockheed Martin sites in Burbank CA with significant environmental issues.
 However, only high value assets would be considered due to the risk and complexity.
+We have investors specialized in environmental cleanup and often issue indemnities to sellers via complex insurance placements.